umarhassan-mitodl/1.212j-spring-2005/content/pages/readings.md

 See also a web page that focuses on two dynamic traffic assignment and route guidance generation software systems developed with FHWA funding:

-\- {{% resource_link "d2bd685a-52bb-443f-b986-d4885bfab0f6" "DYNASMART" %}}, originally developed by a team led by Hani Mahmassani at the University of Texas at Austin (and now being pursued at the University of Maryland);
+\- [DYNASMART](http://www.dynasmart.com/), originally developed by a team led by Hani Mahmassani at the University of Texas at Austin (and now being pursued at the University of Maryland);

-\- {{% resource_link "ded4af6f-4a07-49b6-ac63-8aa889c1245b" "DynaMIT" %}}, developed by a team led by Moshe Ben-Akiva at MIT.
+\- [DynaMIT](http://dynamit.mit.edu/), developed by a team led by Moshe Ben-Akiva at MIT.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 10